Multi-time quantum process tomography on a superconducting qubit: Introduction

 Recently, a formalism was developed that constructs a \emph{process matrix}~\cite{oreshkov12,oreshkov15}, which encodes all multi-time correlations in a quantum process.
 In this formalism, non-Markovian noise is rigorously captured and can be further investigated in terms of its nature (quantum or classical) and amount~\cite{Giarmatzi2021, Shrapnel2018}, as well as memory length and location in the device~\cite{taranto2021} with a prospect of scalability~\cite{PhysRevLett.126.200401} and extending current characterisation methods to non-Markovian regimes~\cite{RBMnmnoise}.
-The approach has been used in distinct experimental scenarios, successfully detecting non-Markovian noise~\cite{morris2019nonmarkovian,Milz2018,taranto2021,munoz2022,Goswami2021,Morris2022,White2020}.
+The approach has been used in distinct experimental scenarios, successfully detecting non-Markovian noise~\cite{Morris2022,Milz2018,taranto2021,munoz2022,Goswami2021,White2020}.

 However, full reconstruction of a multi-time process matrix requires implementing sequential informationally-complete operations, such as measure-and-prepare, on the system at \emph{every} time step.
-Based on the assumption that this procedure requires mid-circuit measurements with a fast feed-forward of signal---unavailable in current quantum computing platforms---previous work did not succeed in performing full tomography but rather achieved a partial characterisation of non-Markovian noise, for example through a `restricted' process matrix ~\cite{White2020, Liang2021, White2021, White2022}.
+Based on the assumption that this procedure requires mid-circuit measurements with a fast feed-forward of signal---unavailable in current quantum computing platforms---previous work did not succeed in performing full tomography but rather achieved a partial characterisation of non-Markovian noise, for example through a `restricted' process matrix{, an object containing partial information compared to the full process matrix}~\cite{White2020, Liang2021, White2025whatcanunitary, White2022, Li_2024, PhysRevLett.134.010803}.

-Here, we present the first implementation of a rigorous and complete description of non-Markovian noise on quantum devices with superconducting qubits.
-We achieve this through full process tomography of a multi-time quantum process and obtain measures of non-Markovianity.
-We implement mid-circuit measurements and overcome the need for a feed-forward mechanism with a post-processing trick.
-We use devices from the labs of the University of Queensland and the cloud capabilities of IBM Quantum~\cite{IBMQ}.
-We measure general and quantum non-Markovian noise in all cases and build a theoretical model to compare our findings. {Our work offers} a robust method for fully characterising non-Markovian noise, significantly advancing both our theoretical understanding and the development of noise mitigation techniques.
+Here, {we implement the first full tomography of a multi-time quantum process on a superconducting qubit and obtain a complete description of its non-Markovian noise.
+We achieve this through mid-circuit measurements and a {novel} post-processing {technique} that does not require a feed-forward mechanism.
+This allows us to obtain complete data for full process tomography; something that has not been achieved before.} We use devices from the labs of the University of Queensland and the cloud capabilities of IBM Quantum~\cite{IBMQ}.
+We measure general and quantum non-Markovian noise in all cases and build a theoretical model to compare our findings. {Our code and data are publicly available~\cite{tomo_code}.} Our work offers a robust method for {complete characterisation of} non-Markovian noise, {through the reconstruction of the full process matrix.}